yobasystems/alpine-nodejs/README.md

   * Minimal size only
     * 17 MB and only 2 layers
-    * 13 MB and only 2 layers :min version (Nodejs v6.10.3)
+    * 13 MB and only 2 layers :min version (Nodejs v8.11.3)
-    * 20 MB and only 2 layers :current version (Nodejs v8.6.0)
+    * 20 MB and only 2 layers :current version (Nodejs v10.8.0)
-  * Memory usage is minimal on a simple install.
+  * Memory usage is minimal on a simple install
-  * Nodejs LTS Version 6.11.3
+  * Nodejs LTS Version 8.11.3
-  * NPM Version 3.10.10
+  * NPM Version 5.6.0

 ## Architectures